Planning Maps / Areas / Tweed / Cobaki Lakes

 Is Cobaki Lakes flood-prone?

-About 49% of Cobaki Lakes falls within a mapped flood overlay, against a Tweed average of 21%.
+About 49% of Cobaki Lakes falls within a mapped flood overlay, against the council-wide suburb average of 25%.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Cobaki Lakes bushfire-prone?